cobobc/milestone_3_cooking_app/README.md

 ##### Frequent Users

-*   As a Frequent user, I want to add, edit and delete as many of my recipes as I want - Testing was performed on the database and its capacity to (1) Store multiple recipes (2) handle recipe that are constantly being edited, updated, and delated, so that the user has confidence that their data wont be lost and the app can handle their demand for manipulating a recipe when that want.
+*   As a Frequent user, I want to add, edit and delete as many of my recipes as I want - Testing was performed on the database and its capacity to (1) Store multiple recipes (2) handle recipe that are constantly being edited, updated, and deleted, so that the user has confidence that their data wont be lost and the app can handle their demand for manipulating a recipe when that want.

 *   As a Frequent user, I want to use this app as my only cooking tool - Testing cannot be performed on this parameter as this can be subjective and some users may prefer other simailar apps.
-If we had the capacity we could use analytics to measure rates of returning users and provide surveys to ask how users rate the app, is there other apps that they like too, etc
+If we had the capacity, we could use analytics to measure rates of returning users and provide surveys to ask how users rate the app, is there other apps that they like too, etc.

 *   As a Frequent user, I want to search for new recipes other users have added over time - Continuous testing was performed on the search tool to ensure a user can easily search the recipe list using the search tool.